MiddletonCommunityVoice/services-list/content/stroke/Emergency-999.md

 ---

 ### Information
-For advice you can call NHS Choice on 111.
+For advice you can call NHS on 111.
 They may decide to call 999 for you.

 Remember    F.A.S.T    Face, Arms, Speech,

-If in any doubt dial 999
+If in any doubt dial *999*